nateforsyth/nateforsyth.github.io/_posts/2019-02-15-spfx-projects-and-shared-libraries-part-1.md

 ## Shared Libraries aren't supported within the SharePoint Framework - wait, what???

+> This next section is slightly out of date now.
+[SPFx 1.8 introduced Library components](https://social.technet.microsoft.com/wiki/contents/articles/52666.sharepoint-framework-1-8-library-component-type-beta.aspx) which is great, but there are still glaring issues; the functionality is in preview as at May 10th 2019, and you can only have a single component - let's continue then shall we?

 Once you've spent a few months within the [SharePoint Framework](https://docs.microsoft.com/en-us/sharepoint/dev/spfx/sharepoint-framework-overview) you'll no doubt become familiar with what I have; **there's no _supported_ way to share your code between multiple projects** (yet).

 You'll have: